rwaddilove/spacetrader/README.md

-# spacetrader
+Space Trader

-A Python version of the Space Trader game written as a learning exercise
+By Roland Waddilove as a Python learning exercise (https://github.com/rwaddilove/spacetrader)

+Use it, copy it, modify it.

+Travel from planet to planet buying and selling goods, but watch our for space pirates!
+There are many Space Trader games and I don't know who originally created it.

+Ship and planet names from https://taverncrowd.com/ (great tool!)